 - Cutting it out completely (not recommended due to the hold on mind and body)

 - Familial support

 It is best to seek a treatment plan that suits the individual concerned.
 Remember that detoxing may be a violent process.
-The patient may need round-the-clock assistance and care as the Xanax withdrawal symptoms present.
+The patient may need round-the-clock assistance and care as the benzodiazepine withdrawal symptoms present.